The view of this dark day for the Museum of Science and Industry,

 I must thank you again for writing.
 I’ve asked the volunteers to read me your last reply more than a few times.
 It’s been nice to hear it again while they’re doing maintenance and safety checks.
 So many safety checks.
 But it will be worth it in the end – I hope!
 Your letters have been getting me through these past few weeks and I appreciate them more than I can say.

-Please thank your docents for sending along that postcard too.
+Please thank your guides for sending along that postcard too.
 You and U-505 both look dashing!
 I hope that the warmer weather has been treating your exterior well and I look forward to hearing from you soon.

 Your friend,